-I’m 54 years old and I find Pilates to be extremely helpful for strengthing the all-important core muscles – my body’s powerhouse – and for keeping my joints supple and my spine flexible and long.
+I’m 57 years old and find Pilates extremely helpful for strengthening the all-important core muscles – my body’s powerhouse – and keeping my thighs firm, joints supple, and my spine flexible and long.

-After age 50, workouts are no longer about just reducing body fat, but also about longevity.
+After age 50, workouts are not just about reducing body fat but also about longevity.

 Longevity means extending the number of healthy years in your lifespan.

-Longevity means that, when you are 80, you can still go for a walk.
+Longevity means that, when you are 80, you can still go for a long, enjoyable walk.

 Investing in a Pilates Reformer